mugh/minecraftbedrockservermanager/readme.md

 - Made compatible with windows (untested, you tell me)

 ### WebSocket Real-time Features
 This application uses WebSocket for real-time updates, providing instant UI synchronization across multiple browser tabs without manual refresh.

-#### WebSocket Requirements
 - **Automatic Fallback**: If WebSocket connection fails, the app automatically falls back to HTTP polling (30-second intervals)
 - **Cross-tab Sync**: Changes made in one browser tab instantly appear in all other open tabs
 - **Network Requirements**: WebSocket uses the same port as the HTTP server (default: 3001)